 In November of 1891, a wild fire destroyed the business district.
 Within a few years Camdenites rebuilt it with structures made of brick and stone.
 Today the downtown looks very similar to the one of 1900, especially in its two historic districts, High Street and Chestnut Street.
 In both of these areas you can find homes dating from the late eighteenth century.
 To appreciate how little Camden is changed it’s enough to compare the actual town to the one showed in the classic film “Peyton Place,” which was filmed here in the 1950’s.
 The Town is aware of its heritage, and residents are careful in preserving the past.

 In the early 1900’s, a young poet spent her childhood in Camden.
 Her name was Edna St. Vincent Millay.
 She read Renaissance, her first major work at the White Hall Inn.
 She then became the first woman to win a Pulitzer.
 Her work symbolized the “roaring twenties,” especially in these memorable lines:

 But ah, my foes, and oh, my friends-

 It gives a lovely light

-With its historic business district, homes and harbor, Camden retains its old New England charm.
+Thanks to its historic business district, beautiful old homes and enchanting harbor, Camden retains its old New England charm.
 The beauty of the town has been recorded throughout history by Captain John Smith and Samuel de Champlain.
-While tourism has become an essential component to the town’s economy, it does not overwhelm its basic character.
-Camden’s traditions of independence, and industry, of art and craftsmanship are alive and well.
+Although tourism has become an important component to the town’s economy, it does not overwhelm its basic character.
+The traditions of Camden: independence, industry, art and craftsmanship are alive and well.

 June 6, 2007